quipucords/quipucords/docs/source/man.rst

 Server Authentication
 ---------------------

-Use the ``qpc server`` command to configure connectivity and login and logout of the server.
+Use the ``qpc server`` command to configure connectivity with the server and to log in to and log out of the server.

 Configuring the server
 ~~~~~~~~~~~~~~~~~~~~~~

-To configure connection to the server supply the host address and optionally the port.
+To configure the connection to the server, supply the host address.
+Supplying a port for the connection is optional.

 **qpc server config --host=** *host* **[--port=** *port* **]**

 ``--host=host``

   Required.
 Sets the host address for the server.
-If running QPC on the same system as the server you can use "127.0.0.1".
+If you are running the ``qpc`` command on the same system as the server, the default host address for the server is ``127.0.0.1``.

 ``--port=port``

   Optional.
-Sets the port to connect to the server on, defaulting to 8000.
+Sets the port to use to connect to the server.
+The default is ``8000``.

-Authentication with the server
+Logging in to the server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To log in to the server after the connection has been configured use the login subcommand.
+To log in to the server after the connection is configured, use the ``login`` subcommand.
+This command retrieves a token that is used for authentication with subsequent command line interface commands.

 **qpc server login [--username=** *username* **]**

 ``--username=username``

   Optional.
-Sets the username used to authenticate with the server.
+Sets the username that is used to log in to the server.

-This command retrieves a token used for authentication for subsequent CLI commands.

-Log out of the server
+Logging out of the server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To log out of the server use the logout subcommand.
+To log out of the server, use the ``logout`` subcommand.
+This command removes the token that was created when the ``login`` command was used.

-**qpc server logout***
+**qpc server logout**

-This command removes the token used for authentication for subsequent CLI commands.

 Credentials